Barnwell Country Park

 Wildlife Photography Tips

-For those desiring the blurred background effect, a professional camera setup is advisable.
+However, if you're after that coveted blurred background effect, a professional camera setup is the way to go.

 Tame robin